osblinnikov/caf-workspace/README.md

     git clone --recursive https://github.com/osblinnikov/caf-workspace.git

-if you already installed libedit, scons, python:
+if you already installed libedit, scons, python (make sure you are running the correct platform, because libedit for x86 may not be installed if you are running on x64)

     caf-workspace/build.bash -all platform=x64 configuration=Debug shared=1 test install